 In this step, we'll set the entry to start Windows in Safe Mode.

-2. Now go to "BOOT.INI" tab in Windows XP and "Boot" tab in Windows Vista and 7 systems.
+2. Go to “BOOT.INI” tab in Windows XP and “Boot” tab in Windows Vista and later versions.

-3. Now you just need to select the new entry for Safe Mode which we created in step 1 and enable "Safe Boot" option for it as shown in following screenshots:
+3. Now select the new entry for Safe Mode which we created in Step 1 and enable “Safe Boot” option for it.

 4. That's it.
 Click on Apply button and you have successfully added a new entry in Windows boot loader to start Windows in Safe Mode.

-Now when you'll start your system, you'll see the new option to start Windows in Safe Mode present in boot loader:
+Now when you’ll start your system, you’ll see the new option to start Windows in Safe Mode present in boot loader as shown in following screenshot:

 Feel free to share your feedback or ask any question regarding this tutorial in your comment...